Murgeye/teamspeak3-python-bot/README.md

 Any error messages should be in the file bot.log in the root directory of the bot.
 If this file doesn't exist the file permissions of the root directory are probably wrong.

-## The Bot get's banned from our server!
+## The Bot gets banned from our server!
 You need to whitelist the ip the bot is connecting from in the Teamspeak configuration file.
 To do this change the file `query-ip-whitelist.txt` in the server directory and add a new line with your ip.